 While you still need to provide up-to-date financial information, the FAFSA website doesn't make you start from scratch.
 Instead, it lets you submit a Renewal FAFSA that already includes your basic demographic information — the stuff that isn't likely to change each year.
 But if any of this information has changed, the Renewal FAFSA gives you the opportunity to update it.

-How often do you get money from FAFSA?
+How often do you get money through FAFSA?

-With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus)room and board.
-Any money that is left over will be paid to you to use for other expenses associated with school.
+With grants or loans, your school will apply that money toward your tuition, fees, and (if you live on campus) room and board.
+Any left over money will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit card.

 If you qualify for a work-study program, your school will pay you directly (usually weekly or every other week) unless you request that money be applied to your student account.

 First things first